Kel03-byte/day-planner/README.md

 * Click on the Deployed Website link provided in the Links Section
 * Click inside the input area to enter an event
 * Click the save button to save the event
-* To delete an event then click on the event you s=wish to delete and click the delete button
+* To delete an event then click on the event you wish to delete and click the delete button

 ## Links